at Dreamland in Worcester VT.

-Teachings in awareness, earth wisdom,
+Develop awareness, earth wisdom, healing & community

-You will petition the spiritual forces of nature to be your guides on a magical journey through our inner and outer landscapes.
-We will enter this journey as an integrated group, and our playground will be the beautiful and majestic, green, rolling Vermont mountains.
-We will learn how to develop and express our intuitive, creative and magical powers, and build an intimate, caring relationship with the area of land upon which we live.
+You will petition the spiritual forces of nature to be your guides on a magical journey through your inner and outer landscapes.
+The 2023 class will enter this magical adventure as a committed group of Bards, and your playground will be the beautiful and majestic, green, rolling Vermont mountainscapes.
+You will learn how to develop and express your intuitive, creative and magical powers, and build an intimate, caring relationship with the area of land upon which you live.

 Druids in Training

 Each spring the Green Mountain School of Druidry starts a new Druid training program in Vermont.
 It covers a wide range of basic Druid knowledge, and is designed to create a good foundation for further specialized development.
 The Druid training lasts three years and incorporates initiations into the three Grades of Druidry: the Bard, the Ovate, and the Druid.
 Students are required to commit to the training one grade at a time.

 As a Bard, you will access and explore the foundations of Druid magic and liberate the creativity within, through various forms of your choosing, such as voice, music, art, poetry, storytelling, dance, or imagination.
 You will learn the principles of healthy communication, and gain confidence in this art by practicing with your fellow students.
 You will learn the skills of shamanic journeying and explore your inner landscapes.
 Your imagination will become a sacred tool for consciously creating the world you live in – your reality of choice – and you will be encouraged to play: both individually, and with the other magical children with whom you are studying.
 You will enter a magic portal and enter your own unique magical adventure as the hero or heroine, fully committed to come alive fully, aided by the tools and guidance needed to reach your goal.
 You will learn the foundations of Druid magic and ceremony, and gain experience of your inner worlds through shamanic journeying.